 Axos Bank, formerly known as Bank of Internet USA, is the country’s oldest online-only bank.
 Axos uses their 19 years of experience to offer a robust, pain-free, and feature-rich business checking account that works great for small businesses and independent contractors who have their own business entity.

 The Axos Basic Business Checking account gives you a flat 0.8% APY on your checking balance, 50 free items and 60 free remote deposits every month, and access to a nationwide network of fee-free ATMs through its banking partners.
 You can also use paper checks with an Axos business bank account, which is something other online business banks don’t offer.
 There’s a $10 monthly maintenance fee on this account, which gets waived so long as you maintain an average daily balance of $5,000.

 If you’re on the road and are comfortable doing all of your business banking online, Axos is a fantastic option.
 You’ll still have phone and web support for any account questions or concerns, but with the flexibility of a bank that does all of its business online.
 This means you don’t have to waste time at local bank branches, and you get access to brand-new banking technology that makes it easy to manage your business finances.

-Chase business checking can’t be beat.
+Chase business banking can’t be beat.
 They’ve got years of experience serving large and small companies, and plenty of options to help you manage your company’s financial landscape.
-Plus, Chase has 16,000 ATMs and 5,200 branches across the country, which means you’re bound to be close to a Chase location no matter where your itinerary takes you.
+Plus, Chase has 16,000 ATMs and 4,700 branches across the country, which means you’re bound to be close to a Chase location no matter where your itinerary takes you.